1913The nucleus

 Milestone at MTU Maintenance: 35 years after it was founded, the company celebrates the completion of its 15,000th shop visit.
 The engine in question is a CF34-10E, which was shipped to Aeroméxico Connect following overhaul at MTU Maintenance Berlin-Brandenburg.
 As an authorized service provider, the Ludwigsfelde location specializes in the CF34 and is also the first independent provider in the world that can support all versions in the engine family.

-2017New location in Rzeszów, Poland
+2017New location near Jasionka, Poland

 In the fall, MTU Aero Engines and Lufthansa Technik reach an agreement to set up a joint maintenance company for Geared Turbofan™ engines, with each company holding 50 percent of the shares.
-The new location in Rzeszów, Poland, is scheduled to start operations at the end of 2019 and will employ some 1,000 people over the medium term.
+The new location near Jasionka, Poland, is scheduled to start operations at the end of 2019 and will employ some 1,000 people over the medium term.
 Plans are in place to install enough capacity for the location to handle over 400 shop visits per year.

 2018MTU Power